pebble-tree/node-foundationdb/README.md

 }) // returns a promise.
 ```

 > Note: You must set the FDB API version before using this library.
-You can specify any version number less than or equal to the version of FDB you are using in your cluster.
+You can specify any version number ≤ the version of FDB you are using in your cluster.
 If in doubt, set to the version of FoundationDB you have installed.

 # API